mischakolbe/maya_ci_unittests/README.md

 Fork it and start testing without any headaches.

+Check other repository for some example tests and convenience executable for Windows.

 Use workflows>maya_unittests.yml, tests-folder and base.py as-is.
 Change example_code.py and create tests accordingly.